fene20/great-recipes/README.md

 ### Code

 -   This project is based on the Code Institute Data Centric Development Mini Project.
--   [MaterializeCSS:](https://materializecss.com/): Materialize is a framework which was used to assist with the styling of the website.
+-   [MaterializeCSS:](https://materializecss.com/) Materialize is a framework which was used to assist with the styling of the website.
--   [Flask:](https://www.mongodb.com/): Flask is a python framework with Werkzeug and Jinja.
+-   [Flask:](https://www.mongodb.com/) Flask is a python framework with Werkzeug and Jinja.
--   [mongoDB:](https://www.mongodb.com/): mongoDB was used create the database to store the recipes, cuisines and user details.
+-   [mongoDB:](https://www.mongodb.com/) mongoDB was used create the database to store the recipes, cuisines and user details.
--   Credit  https://stackoverflow.com/questions/45719062/jinja-docx-template-avoiding-new-line-in-nested-for/45719723 code to not add a carriage return on the last loop.
+-   Credit  https://stackoverflow.com/questions/45719062/jinja-docx-template-avoiding-new-line-in-nested-for/45719723 for code to not add a carriage return on the last loop.

 -   Credit  https://www.tutorialspoint.com/list-all-values-of-a-certain-field-in-mongodb for code to prevent the adding of duplicate cuisine names.